medical weight loss solutions in-stock

 Treating Head Lice

-To get rid of head lice, first, use a special lice shampoo from the store.
+To get rid of head lice, first, use a special lice shampoo from the pharmacy or grocery store.
 After that, comb through the hair with a fine-toothed comb to remove the dead lice and eggs.
 Do this combing every few days for a couple of weeks.
 Remember to wash all the bedding, clothes, and hats in hot water and give the carpets and furniture a good vacuum to pick up stray lice or eggs.
-If the lice don’t go away, you might need to talk to a doctor for stronger treatments.
+If the lice don’t go away, you might need to talk to a doctor for stronger treatments.¹

 A child undergoing treatment for head lice.